ibm-cloud-docs/openwhisk/prep.md

    In this example, the main function is `-compile main`.
 To use a different function as main, change the value for `-compile`.
 The main function is selected at compilation time.
 When you pre-compile, `ibmcloud fn action [update | create]` ignores the `--main`.

-   The container gets the contents of the source .zip in `stdin`, compiles the content, and creates a new .zip archive with the executable `exec` in the root.
-The .zip archive content streams out to `stdout` which gets redirected to the `hello-bin.zip` archive to be deployed as the Go Action.
+   The container gets the contents of the source .zip in `stdin`, compiles the content, and creates a new .zip archive with the executable `exec` file in the root.
+The .zip archive content streams out to `stdout`, which gets redirected to the `hello-bin.zip` archive to be deployed as the Go Action.

 ### Packaging Go code with vendor libraries
 {: #prep_go_vendor}